Vendor-Aware Industrial Agents: RAG-Enhanced LLMs for Secure On-Premise PLC Code Generation: Discussion and Industrial Implications

 Industrial practitioners prioritize data protection, security, and quality over raw performance \cite{Brehme2025}.
 This suggests modest performance trade-offs between cloud and local models are acceptable for eliminating external dependencies in security-critical environments.
 Preliminary observations show local models avoid API overhead, enabling faster iteration cycles critical for interactive development.

-While Mitsubishi Electric\text-focused, the architecture generalizes to other ST dialects via vendor-specific documentation, prompt templates encoding platform constraints, and vendor compiler integration.
-This means that the solution could be scaled to more CPU series apart from the used iQR series.
+While this work focuses exclusively on Mitsubishi Electric's iQ-R series, the architectural components are \textit{conceptually} transferable to other ST implementations.
+However, we have not empirically validated cross-vendor generalization.
+Each platform presents distinct function block semantics and data that would require dedicated adaptation efforts.
+We therefore limit our claims to the Mitsubishi Electric ecosystem.

-Limitations include Mitsubishi Electric-only scope (though architectural components transfer), task coverage and "specialist" local model behavior with occasional misinterpretation.
+Limitations include said Mitsubishi Electric-only scope, task coverage and "specialist" local model behavior with occasional misinterpretation.
 Human evaluation from a single organizational context may limit generalizability; longitudinal deployment studies are needed to assess adoption barriers and real-world productivity impacts.
 The local model limits the available context and thus shortens the system prompt and synthetic training data may have downsides not yet visible.

+We acknowledge that compilation success is a necessary but not sufficient criterion for code quality.
+Functional correctness would require domain-expert evaluation or execution on physical hardware, which we identify as a limitation of this study even though we let expert users validate compilation results qualitatively.
+Future work should incorporate simulation-based testing or hardware-in-the-loop validation to assess runtime behavior.

+Automatically generated PLC code for industrial control systems poses inherent risks that must be addressed in deployment contexts.
+Faulty control logic could lead to equipment damage, production downtime, or safety hazards for personnel.
+We emphasize that our system is designed as an \textit{assistive} tool, not a replacement for human verification.
+All generated code must undergo a mandatory review by qualified automation engineers before deployment or simulation testing in vendor-provided environments.
+Moreover, it must undergo compliance verification against site-specific safety standards (e.g., cyber security).

 Deployment-wise, containerized on-premises configurations with local models enable SME adoption without cloud dependencies.
 Integration into GX\,Works3 (analogous to other vendors) would reduce context-switching overhead.
 Synthetic training data—validated via compiler—enables continuous improvement, while customer-specific uploads tailor the system to organizational conventions without external data exposure, addressing industrial security requirements.